CLOSE THE HUNGER GAP FOR SAN DIEGO KIDS

 Every School Pantry Helps Hundreds of Kids

-According to our most recent survey results, participants attending School Pantries report:
+According to our FY25 survey results, participants attending School Pantries report:

 • 64% of families eat less unhealthy food (fast food, junk food)

-• 70% of families agree or strongly agree that their child’s grades have improved
+• 92% of families agree or strongly agree that their child’s grades have maintained or improved

-• 73% of families agree or strongly agree that their child’s attendance has improved
+• 92% of families agree or strongly agree that their child’s attendance has maintained or improved

 Help take the next school off the waitlist!